Atlanta RV Show Fall October 2018 – Looking around

 We wanted to look around a few RV’s and found a show in Atlanta last weekend.
 It’s around three hours to the Atlanta RV Show Fall 2018 from our base here in Abbeville.
 We like to visit shows on not so busy days.
 The first day of this show was Friday, so we climbed into the wrapped Campsiteflags.com truck and got to the show around noon.

 We brought our granddaughter along with us.
 She loves looking at all, and I mean every one of the RVs.
 Pretty much all of the major manufacturers were at the show represented by nine dealers.

 With the granddaughter, we looked into just about every unit on the show floor.

 As full-timers, we have almost two years under our belts and a lot of camping before that.
-We started out in a pop up moved to a truck slide in the unit then went to a 5th wheel.
+Starting out in a pop up moved to a truck slide in the unit then went to a 5th wheel.
 Currently, we are in a Bullet travel trailer.
-We have seen a lot of what goes wrong and where the problems hide on the RVs.
+We’ve seen a lot of what goes wrong and where the problems hide on the RVs.
 We all know what we like and what we don’t.